fatihki/BayesSMCM/README.md

 covariates in addition to the intercept, i.e.,
 $\mathbf{z} = [\mathbf{1}, \mathbf{x}]$.
 Among patients who did not
 experience relapse, both the median and mean follow-up times exceeded four years.
-Figure @ref(fig:plot1) displays Kaplan–Meier (KM) estimates of the survival curves overall and stratified by treatment group (high-dose IFN vs. observation).
+The following figures display Kaplan–Meier (KM) estimates of the survival curves overall and stratified by treatment group (high-dose IFN vs. observation).
 A clear plateau at approximately four years suggests the presence of long-term survivors, motivating the use of a cure rate model for this dataset.

 We here apply only two proposed mixture cure model approaches- SMCM (MCMC) and HSMCM (RStan)- to the E1690 dataset.
 As an example we set